Py-ualg/2024-code-blue/CODE_OF_CONDUCT.md

 We are committed to providing a friendly, safe and welcoming environment for all, regardless of gender, sexual orientation, ability, ethnicity, socioeconomic status, and religion (or lack thereof).
 All we care is talent and participation.

-This code of conduct outlines our expectations for all those who participate in our community, as well as the consequences for unacceptable behaviour.
+This code of conduct outlines our expectations for all those who participate in our community, as well as the consequences for unacceptable behavior.

 We invite all those who participate in Code Blue hackathon to read these guidelines and help us create safe and positive experiences for everyone.